Antonio-Pops-Rojas/Antonio-Pops-Rs-Resume-Repo-CPP/README.md

   Finally the code returns 0 to end execution.

 # Notes
 The .h files were given by the institution to the students as apart of the mini-project to the students.
-They are noted in the
+They are noted in each file.
 Entering a non-digit into the key WILL CRASH the application.
 The cipher only handles capitalized letters.
 Modifying the test message, or file without capital letters will yield unexpected results.